fxn/tkn/README.md

     │   │   │
     └───┴───┘

+If the boxes show a little vertical gap in the terminal instead of the solid lines seen in the screenshots, chances are the font is configured with some extra vertical spacing.
+Go to the font dialog and turn it back to 1.0 or something.

 ## Syntax Highlighting

 Terminal Keynote is text-based, but with style!
 Syntax highlighting is done on the fly with @tmm1's [pygments.rb](https://github.com/tmm1/pygments.rb).
 The script uses the "terminal256" formatter and "bw" style, the lexer is "ruby" by default but this can be overriden in code slides.